 Continuing the Fight

 Possessing a fighter's spirit from early childhood and honed from years of combat sports, David began training daily at Crazy 88 Brazilian Jiu Jitsu in 2007, under the tutelage of Julius Park and started competing immediately.
 A few short years later, he placed 2nd in the World Championships of Brazilian Jiu Jitsu as a Blue Belt.
-David, now a Brown Belt, still trains daily, teaches, and competes.
+David, now a Black Belt, still trains daily, teaches, and competes.

 Today, David is an active participant in the Howard County Bar Association, the Maryland Criminal Defense Attorney's Association, and the National Criminal Defense Attorney's Association and sits on the Executive Board of the Maryland Criminal Defense Attorneys Association.
 In 2008, he was formally recognized by the National College for DUI Defense for his efforts in the defense of citizens accused of driving under the influence.
 In 2013 he was named a “Superior DUI Attorney” by the National Advocacy Center for DUI Defense.